dplyr | ggplot2 | lubridate |

 ggplot(dat2, aes(x = Year, y = res1)) + geom_point()

-An convex trend is present in the residual.
+A convex pattern appears in the residuals.
 This suggests that we should augment the model to a 2nd order polynomial of the form:

 \[ CO2_{trend} = a + b(Year) + c(Year^2) \]